TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DHCPHardwareFilter.md

 # Get-B1DHCPHardwareFilter

 ## SYNOPSIS
-Retrieves a list of DHCP Hardware Filters from BloxOneDDI.
+Retrieves a list of DHCP Hardware Filters from Universal DDI.

 ## SYNTAX